Kidston Solar Project, Queensland, Australia

 The Kidston Solar Project involves the development of a 270MW solar farm on the site of the historical Kidston Gold Mine, located approximately 270km north-west of Townsville in Northern Queensland, Australia.

 The project is being executed by Genex Power in two phases.
 The phase one will deliver an installed capacity of 50MW, while the phase two will expand the total capacity to 270MW.
-The first phase is scheduled to be fully commissioned by November 2017.
+The ground-breaking for the first phase of the project was held in February 2017.
+The project is scheduled to be fully commissioned by November 2017.

 Kidston solar project location